Aquascape Studio

 Vacation prep should make the tank simpler for the person who stays behind.

 Prepare early enough that you can test the plan while you are still home.
+Vacation prep done the night before travel often creates the very instability it was supposed to prevent.

 Heads up